ljjTYJR/PapersReading/Point Set Registration.md

   > Cadena, Cesar, et al. "Past, present, and future of simultaneous localization and mapping: Toward the robust-perception age." *IEEE Transactions on robotics* 32.6 (2016): 1309-1332.
   >
   > **Citations:**2316

+- **PLADE: A Plane-Based Descriptor for Point Cloud Registration With Small Overlap**

+  > Chen, Songlin, et al. "PLADE: A plane-based descriptor for point cloud registration with small overlap." *IEEE Transactions on Geoscience and Remote Sensing* 58.4 (2019): 2530-2540.
+  >
+  > **Citations:** 33

 ## Mapping